A Helpful ADHD Tip – Chore Sticks: An Anxiety-Free Chore Hack for ADHD Adults *Revised

 I will not even pretend I’ve got it all together in this department.
 (Or really any department…) Observe my arch-nemesis:

-That being said, I do have a few tips here that might help you.
-Three tips, to be precise.
+That being said, I do have a tip that might help.

 Break your chores down into a list, or find a list online (like this one) and save yourself the trouble.
 What needs to be done for you and your family to live in happy harmony?
 How often does it need to be done?
 I recommend having a “daily”, a “weekly”, and a “monthly” list.